vikramnayyar/Customer-Identification-for-Bank-Marketing/README.md

 # Customer Identification for Bank Marketing Campaign

 ## Demo
 The application is deployed in Heroku.
-The app is available in the following link https://depositing-customers-in-bank.herokuapp.com/
+The app is available in the link https://depositing-customers-in-bank.herokuapp.com/

 ## Introduction